okjordanwood/Calculator/README.md

 ## Requirements
 - C++ Compiler: Ensure you have a C++ compiler installed (e.g., GCC, Clang).
 - C++ Standard: C++11 or higher is recommended.

+### Author
+Jordan Wood (Copyright 2024)

+### License
+This program is provided under the copyright and license terms specified by Jordan Wood in 2023.